 This first aid and emergency care course is designed to meet the needs of individuals and groups who are in a position to provide first aid frequently.
 The course provides the essential knowledge and skills required by individuals interested in advanced rescue work.
-A first aid certificate is issued to students successfully completing the course.
-Cardiopulmonary resuscitation is included.
-(This course includes a portfolio entry for PHYE majors.)
+A first aid.
+CPR, and AED certificate is issued to students successfully completing the course.
+Additional fee required.

-PHYE 151 Available: fall 1 Cr Hr Sport Safety
+PHYE 151 Available: fall First Aid, CPR, and Sport Safety